linux-chenxing/linux-chenxing.org/ip/emac.md

 | julian 0100 |    |    |    |    |    |    |   |   |   |   |   |   |   |   |   |                            | select mii/rmii? |
 | julian 0104 |    |    |    |    |    |    |   |   |   |   |   |   |   |   |   | software descriptor enable |                  |
 | julian 0108 |    |    |    |    |    |    |   |   |   |   |   |   |   |   |   |                            |                  |

+- TAR/TCR seem to load the descriptor address and length into a 4 deep FIFO so that frames can be queued while transmission is on going.